 It’s worth noting that the actual age and, let’s call it perceived age, can vary.
 Some kids just develop more rapidly, while others take more time.
 While psychologists use standardized tests to assess the level of actual development at several different categories, for board game selection, your own judgment will have to suffice.
 You know your children best and can analyze whether they can punch above their weight or not.

 You can find recommended ages directly on the box, as well as the estimated time to complete one game.
 These are usually pretty accurate and can be trusted.
-Complexity is directly dependant on recommended ages – these games are all low complexity.
+Complexity is directly dependent on recommended ages – these games are all low complexity.
 For a more accurate estimate of the complexity, you can turn to Board Game Geek (the largest board game database), but it’s usually not necessary.

 Next, I consider the gameplay length to be a very significant factor.
 Kids lack a long attention span, so normally you’re looking at games where there aren’t many rules to follow and remember, and where there aren’t many options on their turn.
 This means there’s not much downtime, keeping them engaged through and through.